paypal/NNAnalytics/docs/Getting_Started/How_To_Configure.md

 *Below is additional experimental configuration.*

-If you are using a Hadoop 3.x build, it is possible to override the `NNA_MAIN` export in `/usr/local/nn-analytics/bin/nna_env` to point to `org.apache.hadoop.hdfs.server.namenode.analytics.HadoopWebServerMain`.
+If you are using a Hadoop 3.x build of NNA, it is possible to override the `NNA_MAIN` export in `/usr/local/nn-analytics/bin/nna_env` to point to `org.apache.hadoop.hdfs.server.namenode.analytics.HadoopWebServerMain`.
 This will launch NNA in a Jersey HTTP Server just like the NameNode uses as opposed to the SparkJava HTTP Server.
 There should be no difference in REST API usage.